callstack/react-native-builder-bob/docs/pages/build.md

 ##### `esm`

-Setting this option to `true` will output ES modules compatible code for Node.js 12+, modern browsers and other tools that support `package.json`'s `exports` field.
+Setting this option to `true` will output ES modules compatible code for Node.js 12+, modern browsers and tools that support `package.json`'s `exports` field.

 See the [ESM support](./esm.md) guide for more details.